melissa-perez/FlashCards/README.md

 ## Lab 1

 ### App Description
 FlashCards v1 has limited functionality.
-The app is currently displaying a one question and answer.
+The app is currently displaying one question and answer(hard-coded).
 Toggle functionality added between question and answer.
-There was a further addition of multiple choices for answer which are also hard-corded.
-The correct answer highlights green, while the incorrect answers highlight red.
+There was a further addition of multiple choice selection for answers(hard-coded).
+The correct answer highlights green, while the incorrect answers highlight red(no reset).
-There is a toggle for visibility also, which hide the multiple choice answers or displays them.
+There is a toggle icon for visibility which hides the multiple choice answers or displays them.

 ### App Walk-though